The story of HCS.

 Together, they built a firm designed for the realities of modern Gulf business.

 As the firm grew, Fatima Muhammad strengthened another critical layer of the organisation's expertise.
-With her background as an ACCA Member and extensive experience in bookkeeping, accounting systems, and financial reporting, she brought structure and financial discipline into increasingly sophisticated engagements.
+Joining in 2021 as an ACCA Member with extensive experience in bookkeeping, accounting systems, and financial reporting, she brought structure and financial discipline into increasingly sophisticated engagements.
 Her work ensured that operational modernisation remained grounded in financial clarity, reporting accuracy, and practical implementation.

 The firm never expanded through ambition alone.
 Every capability was built because clients demanded it.
 Companies that initially sought legal guidance returned for financial structuring support.
 Clients navigating operational inefficiencies needed automation and intelligent systems.
 Businesses modernising their internal processes required advisers who could understand compliance, accounting infrastructure, and technology simultaneously.